 cp ./*.ipa "/Volumes/VMware Shared Folders/test/output-files/”

-Step #5: Now, you can move to uploading and running things in Bitbar Cloud.
+Step #5: Now, you can upload and run things in Bitbar Cloud.

-You’ve already created a server-side project so click green ‘+’ icon on the right-hand side to get to uploading of app and test file.
-Detailed instruction of how to get started with Bitbar Cloud can be found in our blog.
+You’ve already created a server-side project so click green ‘+’ icon on the right-hand side to upload app and test file.

 Once you have uploaded all required files, selected devices on which on run package on etc. you can download the